 Application Security Groups (ASGs) apply network traffic rules at the container level.
 For more information about ASGs, see the Application Security Groups topic.

 Running app instances in unprivileged containers by default.
-For more information, see Types.
+For more information about app instances, see Types.

-Hardening containers by limiting functionality and access rights.
-For more information, see Hardening.
+Hardening containers by limiting function and access rights.
+For more information about hardening containers, see Hardening.

 Only allowing outbound connections to public addresses from application containers.
 This is the original default.
 Administrators can change this behavior by configuring ASGs.
 For more information about ASGs, see the Application Security Groups topic.